lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 A CSR MAY contain one or more instances of `attr-evidence` or `ext-evidence`.
 This means that the `SEQUENCE OF EvidenceBundle` is redundant with the ability to carry multiple `attr-evidence` or `ext-evidence` at the CSR level;
-either mechanism MAY be used for carrying multiple evidence bundles.
+either mechanism MAY be used for carrying multiple Evidence bundles.
 We are leaving the `SEQUENCE OF EvidenceBundle` since it is in general more flexible than relying on the containing structure to handle multiplicity and allows for this structure to be re-used in the future in other PKIX